-d. the watermains, sanitary sewers, and stormwater management facilities ٠. shall be capable of accommodating the development , or the proponent Formatted: Font: Bold shall commit to upgrading services at no cost to the Town; ) e. the development is adequately serviced by parks and school facilities; Formatted: Font: Bold f. the development shall be designed and landscaped, and buffering shall be Formatted: Font: Bold •- provided to ensure that the visual impact of the development on adjacent Formatted: Font: Bold uses is integrated; Formatted: Font: Bold g. all required parking shall be provided on the site, and cash-in-lieu of Tottlaccon Force Bold 3 required parking in accordance with the policies of Section 5.2.8 of this Plan, shall not be accepted by the Town; h. in developments incorporating small-scale apartments, block townhouse Formatted: Font: Bold dwellings and similar medium profile residential buildings, on-site Formatted: Font: Bold recreational facilities or amenities such as private open space or , playground equipment may be required; i. except for a triplex dwelling, fourplex dwelling or other similar medium density developments, a report on the adequacy of the road network to Formatted: Font: Bold accommodate the expected traffic flows, and the adequacy of water and sewer services may be required to be prepared by the proponent and approved by the Town; and j. medium density residential uses may be subject to sSite pPlan eControl , Formatted: Font: Bold in accordance with the policies of Section 4.2.2.1 of this Plan.
-2. ome occupation shall not change the residential character of the building Formatted: Font: Bold lot, and residential remains the principal use.
-The use shall be compatible n the surrounding residential uses.
-Sufficient parking shall be made available on-s 3. - d and Breakfast establishments shall provide all of the required parking on Formatted: Font: Bold the same lot, subject to criteria in the Zoning By-law.
-Nei ahba ourhood Commercial Uses 4. ghbourhood commercial uses shall be subject to the following criteria: Franchis Land Bull ٦. - Formatted: Font: Bold a. no more than one commercial structure or building shall be permitted on any site or in any one location; h the building height shall be limited to one storey unless residential υ. apartments are located on the upper floor(s), in which case the maximum building height shall be compatible with the surrounding residential uses; landscaping, fencing, berming and other screening shall be provided С. adjacent to residential land uses where appropriate; Ч all required parking shall be provided on the site, and cash-in-lieu of u. required parking shall not be accepted by the Town; 0 driveway access shall be approved by the Town; and f. the use shall be subject to significant significant shall be subject to significant shall be s Formatted: Font: Bold policies of Section 0.3.0 of this Figh.
+- d. the watermains, sanitary sewers, and stormwater management facilities shall be capable of accommodating the development, or the proponent shall commit to upgrading services at no cost to the Town; - e. the development is adequately serviced by parks and school facilities; - f. the development shall be designed and landscaped, and buffering shall be provided to ensure that the visual impact of the development on adjacent uses is integrated; - g. all required parking shall be provided on the site, and cash-in-lieu of required parking in accordance with the policies of Section 5.2.8 of this Plan, shall not be accepted by the Town; - in developments incorporating small-scale apartments, block townhouse dwellings and similar medium profile residential buildings, on-site recreational facilities or amenities such as private open space or playground equipment may be required; - i. except for a triplex dwelling, fourplex dwelling or other similar medium density developments, a report on the adequacy of the road network to accommodate the expected traffic flows, and the adequacy of water and sewer services may be required to be prepared by the proponent and approved by the Town; and - j. medium density residential uses may be subject to site plan control, in accordance with the policies of Section 4.2.2.1 of this Plan. - 2.
+A home occupation shall not change the residential character of the building and lot, and residential remains the principal use.
+The use shall be compatible with the surrounding residential uses.
+Sufficient parking shall be made available onsite. - 3.
+Bed and Breakfast establishments shall provide all of the required parking on the same lot, subject to criteria in the Zoning By-law.